zaidmukaddam/miniperplx/README.md

 A minimalistic AI-powered search engine that helps you find information on the internet.

+## Set MiniPerplx as your default search engine

+To correct the instructions for adding a new search engine in Chrome, follow these steps:

+1. **Open the Chrome browser settings**:
+   - Click on the three vertical dots in the upper right corner of the browser.
+   - Select "Settings" from the dropdown menu.

+2. **Go to the search engine settings**:
+   - In the left sidebar, click on "Search engine."
+   - Then select "Manage search engines and site search."

+3. **Add a new search engine**:
+   - Click on "Add" next to "Site search."

+4. **Set the search engine name**:
+   - Enter `MiniPerplx` in the "Search engine" field.

+5. **Set the search engine URL**:
+   - Enter `https://mplx.run/search?query=%s&model=xai:grok-2-vision-1212` in the "URL with %s in place of query" field.

+6. **Set the search engine shortcut**:
+   - Enter `mp` in the "Shortcut" field.

+7. **Set Default**:
+   - Click on the three dots next to the search engine you just added.
+   - Select "Make default" from the dropdown menu.

+After completing these steps, you should be able to use MiniPerplx as your default search engine in Chrome.

 ## ProductHunt Launch

 Upvote MiniPerplx on ProductHunt to show your support!